Word International Ministries: Expansion outside the Philippines

 The 1970s was also the decade where many Filipinos went to countries abroad as Overseas Filipino Workers. same decade saw the migration of Filipino workers to other nations all over the globe.
-The Overseas Filipino Workers community is a big influence to the establishment of churches abroad.
+The Overseas Filipino Workers community and lay members are a big influence to the establishment of churches abroad.

 In 1984, the church targeted Hong Kong as its first overseas mission outreach.
 In late 1986, Bro.
 Chito Cordero together with Bro.
 Raymond Lim of the Church of Singapore-Balestier established a Bible study targeting the Filipinos in Singapore.
 Sisters Liza Mayo, Elvie Sinel, Marcia Anderson followed shortly.

 In 1988, Bro.
 Lito Estanislao of the Cell Ministry and Christian Couples Ministry in Makati migrated with his family and established a church in Sydney, Australia.
 By 1990, the efforts of Bro.
 Priam and Sis.
 Marlyn Guiuan led to the establishment of the church in Los Angeles, United States.

 The missionary couple, Bro.
 Rene and Rosanna Nepomuceno were sent to pastor the church in Dubai, United Arab Emirates as a follow up on a work that was formally received by Bro.
 Joseph Samson.
 The local church in Dubai was organized leading to various other works in others parts of the Middle East.

 In the 1990s, the church increased its presence in the United States and established itself in Canada and Europe.
 In 1992, Bro.
 Ed Miciano, a former Youth Ministry worker, sought to stabilize the work done in San Francisco, California initiated by Bro.
 Elmer Salazar, who was also a former Youth worker, into becoming a local church.
 Succeeding years saw Bro.
 Alberto “Chito” Cordero arriving to pastor the Los Angeles church.